shawn-wilkinson/microservices_overview/PITCHME.md

 ---
 What are Microservices?

-"Small, autonomous services  that work together"

 +++
 ![Image-Absolute](https://help.mypurecloud.com/wp-content/uploads/2016/02/mono-vs-micro.png)
 +++
 What are Microservices?

+"Small, autonomous services  that work together"<br>

 - They are small.<br>
 - They do one thing.<br>
 - They are autonomous.<br>
-  - You should be able to make a change and deploy a service independently.<br>
-  - Expose the bare minimum to consumers.
-Too much sharing increases the amount of coordination required when making chagnes.<br>
-  - All communication is via network calls / the provider's API<br>

 ---
 Why use them?